autonomouscognition/Announcement-Bot/README.md

 Announcement-Bot
 ================

-Parses announcements and emails user if a string from a "properties" file is found.
+A simple Pyhton script.
+It parses the Holy Ghost Prep announcements and emails the user if a string from a "properties" file is found.

 How to use
 ==========